samkap/eleventy-netlify-boilerplate/posts/2022-12-10-recent-podcasts-about-idc.md

 In addition to writing about inclusion, I've been finally getting back to talking about it.
 My last talk about it was about a year ago when I spoke to my friend from college Matt Stauffer and was still writing the book.
 The rest of the episodes are from when I was close to finishing the book.
 Check them out:

 ## Talking about inclusion and leadership on Stuff Worth Learning
 I speak to my college bud, Matt, about design, development, and leadership, and what inclusion-led leadership can really look like.
+Catch the audio below or [watch the video](https://www.youtube.com/watch?v=eiV6_3pZFc0&list=PLgJIx0-UaB9RvRKbdcRbs05Gl0D1GiCCk&index=3).

 <iframe height="200px" width="100%" frameborder="no" scrolling="no" seamless src="https://player.simplecast.com/23f9cda3-958a-43fe-8b86-e418e9f9ed4b?dark=false"></iframe>